intlr/practical-test-pyramid-go/docs/index.md

 > subject and interpretation to a Golang application &mdash; Alexandre Le
 > Roy

-The [Practical Test Pyramid in Golang][ptp-go] repository hosts all the examples put together to describe a microservice application.
+The [Practical Test Pyramid with Go][ptp-go] repository hosts all the examples put together to describe a microservice application.
 It also provides the source code for this Github Page.